 PLANT USES: This plant will grow deep roots so it is good for erosion control; the stems that grow outward will form roots that help to keep the soil where the land-scaper or gardener wants it.
 It is one of the only plants that will adapt itself to pure sandy soils.
-It is found growing along take shores and dry sandy forests.
-The plant will take abuse from high and low temperatures and dry soils.
+It is found growing along lake shores and dry soils.
 The berries are a food source for wildlife.
 Part of the plant has medicinal qualities and is harvested from the native plants, so commercial growing should be considered.
 Bearberry is a native plant in North America in the family of Ericacrae.